Midwifery in the Middle Ages

-Midwifery in the Middle Ages impacted women's work and health prior to the professionalization of medicine.
+Midwifery in the Middle Ages was a significant piece of women's work and health prior to the professionalization of medicine.
 During the Middle Ages in Western Europe, people relied on the medical knowledge of Roman and Greek philosophers, specifically Galen, Hippocrates, and Aristotle.
 These medical philosophers focused primarily on the health of men, and women's health issues were understudied.
-Thus, these philosophers did not focus on the baby and they encouraged women to handle women's issues.
-In fact, William L. Minkowski asserted that a male's reputation was negatively affected if he associated with or treated pregnant patients.
-Resultantly, male physicians did not engage with pregnant patients, and women had a place in medicine as midwives.
-Myriam Greilsammer notes that an additional opposition to men's involvement in childbearing was that men should not associate with female genitalia throughout the secret practices of childbearing.
-The prevalence of this mindset allowed women to continue the practice of midwifery throughout most of the Medieval era with little or no male influence on their affairs.
-Minkowski writes that in Guy de Chauliac's fourteenth-century work Chirurgia magna, "he wrote that he was unwilling to discourse on midwifery because the field was dominated by women."
-However, changing views of medicine caused the women's role as midwife to be pushed aside as the professionalization of medical practitioners began to go up.
+This lack of research led to the general assumption that women's health should be handled by women, especially concerning pregnancy.
+An additional opposition to men's involvement in childbearing was that men should not associate with female genitalia throughout the secret practices of childbearing.
+Thus, male physicians rarely interfered with the pregnant patients or the birthing process, unless something had gone unexpectedly wrong.
+The prevalence of this mindset allowed women to continue the practice of midwifery throughout most of the medieval era with seemingly little male interference.
+However, it is likely that the control of men over women's births and reproductive affairs, was always conditional.
+Moving out of the middle ages and into a world of medical licensing and preference toward formally trained physicians, midwives would fade into obscurity for quite some time.

 Background

 It is suggested that most midwives came from the lower classes and were illiterate.
-More specifically, Monica H. Green notes that midwives were not required to be literate, and therefore many midwives were not.
-This suggests that the field of midwifery did not require prior formal education.
-Additionally, Green asserts that midwives differed from female surgeons and barbers because their spouses were not typically men who practiced medicine.
+This is likely because midwives typically did not need to be literate to practice their trade, indicating that there was no apparent need for formal training.
 During the late Middle Ages a few books were written for teaching midwifery for both women and men.
 Prior to this point, midwife manuals contained outdated information and were written by individuals who studied medical theory without physician influence.